phetsims/qa/issue-templates/dev-lite-template.md

 DEVELOPERS:

-* Create the GitHub issue, but DO NOT PUBLISH the dev version until QA tells you they are ready to test.
+* Create the GitHub issue, but DO NOT PUBLISH the dev version until QA tells you they are ready to begin testing.
 * title for this issue = Dev-Lite Test: {{SIM_TITLE}} {{VERSION}}
 * replace {{MENTIONS}} with @mentions for team members who should received GitHub notifications about this issue
 * Fill in the {{REPO}}, {{VERSION}}, and {{GITHUB_ISSUE_LINK}} placeholders.